whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 3. [GIT 2.x.x +](https://git-scm.com/downloads)

 > [!Important]
-> MacOS users may have a `pip3` soft link instead of `pip`, run the below commands to see what path your system is configured with and use that command through the project.
+> MacOS and Linux users may have a `pip3` soft link instead of `pip`, run the below commands to see what path your system is configured with and use that command through the project.
+If neither command returns a version, then likely [Python 3.x](https://www.python.org/downloads/) needs to be installed.
 > ```bash
 > pip show pip
 > pip3 show pip